bscothern/ConfigArgumentParser/README.md

 ```swift
 .product(name: "ConfigArgumentParser", package: "ConfigArgumentParser"),
 ```

+Because Swift Argument Parser is not stable yet this project is using `.upToNextMinor(from: "0.3.1")` for that dependency in order to stay compatible.

 Breaking changes will happen on minor versions until version `1.0.0` is reached.

 ## Known Issues